smonette/movie-library/README.md

 # My Movie Library

-This is a simple app that stores short reviews of movies you've seen!
+This is a simple Node.js app that stores reviews and ratings of movies you've seen.
+You can view a demo [here](http://stephs-movie-library.herokuapp.com/).

 ## Table of Contents
 * [Goals](#goals)